mn-mde-edfi/MDE-EdFi-Documentation/descriptors_resources.md

 Note that the namespace for the above descriptors is ```uri://education.mn.gov/LevelOfEducationDescriptor```.
 Prior to **8/6/2020**, MDE Ed-Fi data stores (including Sandboxes created before that date) only included the base ed-fi descriptors in the ```uri://ed-fi.org/LevelOfEducationDescriptor``` namespace, which created confusion among vendors.
 These should **NOT** be used.
 Vendors should create new sandboxes to test this functionality and delete any created before 8/6.

+### Student Characteristic Descriptors
+Note that several changes have been implemented in the Student Characteristic Desciprtors for sy2023.
+This section will make note of specific issues with this descriptor.

+#### Migrant Descriptor value
+A vendor asked about the "Migrant" descriptor; while we do not collect the Migrant indicator through Ed-Fi, we do collect that information via other sources, which is populated in the Ed-Fi ODS.
+As a result, the Migrant indicator was added as a read-only attribute in the Ed-Fi API to allow SIS vendors to be able to read this information and display it to district users in their SIS.
+This was implemented back in our first year of Ed-Fi for 2018-19.

 ## Resources
 The following sections contain details about various resources (also called "entities" in some documentation) within the Ed-Fi API and data model.